DataExperts/Dexih.Utils.CopyProperties/README.md

 copy = original.CloneProperties<SampleClass>();
 ```

-By default the `CopyProperties` function will perform a deep copy of the object which will recurse through any object properties, lists and collections within the collection.
+By default these functions will perform a deep copy of the object which will recurse through any child object properties, arrays and collections.
 If all that is required is a shallow copy (i.e. only top level primary properties such as int/string/dates), this can be done by setting the `shallowCopy` parameter to `false` as follows.

 ```charp
 // CopyProperties shallow copy